 On the other hand, if your executive team likes to rely on their “gut instincts” and see analytics as a way to support or inform their assumptions, you may have to present data science in a different light.
 Instead of pitching it as a new model of decision-making, you can present it as a way of accounting for a broader range of outcomes they couldn’t have seen before.
 In this scenario, data science is a compliment, not a replacement, to their decision-making style.
 They aren’t invalidated, but empowered, by machine learning.

-It’s important to keep in mind that when you’re talking about data science and acquiring new data or changing the way you make decisions, you’re really introducing unknowns into your organization.
+It’s important to keep in mind that when you’re talking about data acquisition or changing the way you make decisions, you’re really introducing unknowns into your organization.
 Communicating the value of data clearly, and understanding your organizations’ needs and preferred data consumption models better will help you acquire the right data, and focus on providing answers faster.
 More importantly, make sure you have the tools in place to speed up the acquisition process so that you can focus on getting results faster, and more actionable insights.